smartcontractkit/chainlink/integration-tests/deployment/keystone/README.md

 - stage & prod configuration for the cli

-As hinted above, CLO is the system that knows about nodes and node operators.
+As discussed above, CLO is the system that knows about nodes and node operators.
 One of our goals is to configure the registry contract with the nodes and nops.
 So we have to faithfully plumb the values in CLO to our deployment.

-For the time being, it was not possible to do this programmatically in golang.

-So the next best this is to us the existing clo cli to snapshot the relevant state in a consumable format.
+For the time being, it is not possible to do this programmatically in golang.T he next best this is to us the existing clo cli to snapshot the relevant state in a consumable format.

 The state is represented in `clo/models/models*go`.
 Example data is in `clo/testdata/keystone_nops.json`